 Pros are more bullish on house prices

-In the latest survey, consumers expect home prices to increase by 2.4% over the next 12 months.
-This is down 50 basis points month-over-month (or MoM) and down 140 basis points year-over-year (or YoY).
-The 3.8% expected home price appreciation a year ago met with low double-digit returns in most indices, whether they’re the Federal Housing Finance Agency (or FHFA) Home Price Index or Case-Shiller.
-Unfortunately, Fannie Mae wasn’t conducting these surveys during the go-go days of the housing bubble—it would have been very interesting to see what people thought home prices would do.
+Unfortunately, Fannie Mae wasn’t conducting these surveys during the “go-go” days of the housing bubble.
+It would have been very interesting to see what people thought home prices would do.
 Interestingly, even as prices were falling, consumers were “calling the bottom” and expecting modest home price appreciation.

-The 2.4% home price expectation is much lower than the 6%–7% forecast we’re seeing out of the National Association of Realtors and the mid single-digit forecast we’re seeing from most Wall Street professionals.
-Lingering sentiment from prior market moves are typical.
-Most people didn’t believe the declines early in the bear market, so we shouldn’t be surprised that people don’t believe we’re now in a bull market for homes.
+The 2.5% home price expectation is much lower than the 5%–6% forecast we’re seeing out of the National Association of Realtors and the mid single-digit forecast we’re seeing from most Wall Street professionals.
+Lingering sentiment from prior market moves is typical.
+Most people didn’t believe the declines early in the bear market.
+So, we shouldn’t be surprised that people don’t believe that we’re now in a bull market for homes.

 Implications for mortgage originators